Academic Catalog

 Legal Studies and Criminal Justice blends a strong liberal arts emphasis, a social science perspective in criminology, and a focus on pre-professional development for justice practitioners.
 The Criminal Justice concentration encourages intellectual curiosity, critical thinking and extensive communication skills, and characteristics associated with rewarding professional and personal lives.
 At the same time, a primary goal of the UW-Superior's Criminal Justice Program is the academic preparation of individuals planning criminal justice careers as well as the educational advancement of practitioners already enjoying criminal justice careers.

 The criminal justice curriculum is both broad and deep, enabling students to critically reflect on the complexity of "the problem" of crime as well as our paradoxical responses to it.
 Its study requires a multidisciplinary approach.
 Housed in a Legal Studies major, the concentration in Criminal Justice examines various ways of "knowing" the problem, especially through a rigorous, scientific lens.
-Social science methodologies are taught and evaluated in upper level courses to facilitate conversation about evidence-based programming and practices in policing, courts, and corrections.
+Social science methodologies are taught and evaluated in upper-level courses to facilitate conversation about evidence-based programming and practices in policing, courts, and corrections.
 Completion of core courses in criminal justice permits students to become firmly grounded in a range of perspectives in the justice field.
 Selection of courses from legal studies provides a significant context for appreciating the fluid boundaries of justice systems.
 In addition to classes in criminal justice and legal studies, the curriculum offers coursework in multiple complementary areas, including accounting, philosophy, political science, psychology, social work, and sociology.
 Taking courses from these disciplines enable students to achieve global views of this complex problem and its possible solutions as well as to "drill down" into critical subject areas.
-Selection of elective courses encourages students to pursue flexible paths of study tailored to their individual interests in such careers as law enforcement, law and course processing, juvenile and adjust corrections as well as graduate education.
+Selection of elective courses encourages students to pursue flexible paths of study tailored to their individual interests in such careers as law enforcement, law and course processing, juvenile justice, and corrections as well as graduate education.
 The result is the achievement of baccalaureate competency in the study of criminal justice.

 Graduates from UW-Superior's Criminal Justice program distinguish themselves in many diverse professional fields, in graduate and law schools, and in the community.
 Alumni serve in positions of responsibility across the United States in federal, state and local criminal and juvenile justice agencies as well as in Canadian justice agencies.
 Others have careers as private attorneys, paralegals, youth counselors, teachers, military officers, security/loss specialists and private investigators.